-For these reasons, amici respectfully request that the Court honor Title IX's legacy of equality that we fought so hard to achieve and protect the female-only category in sport.

-Dated this 30th day of March 2023
+Amici ask this Court to honor Title IX's legacy of equality that they fought so hard to achieve, protect the female-only category in sport, and grant the petition for a writ of certiorari.
+DATED this 14th day of August, 2024.